EMERALD NECKLACE GREENWAY:

 Difficulty: Commonwealth Ave Mall; Easy.
 Flat, paved path.

 The Commonwealth Ave Mall is a wide Greenway separating Commonwealth Ave which runs one-way along both sides of the mall.
-It runs from the Public Gardens & Boston Common west to Kenmore St and the Kenmore T-Station.
-A BIKE LANE also follows Commonwealth Ave from the Public Gardens & Boston Common west to
+It runs from the Public Gardens & Boston Common West to Kenmore St and the Kenmore T-Station.
+A BIKE LANE also follows Commonwealth Ave from the Public Gardens & Boston Common west to Brighton Ave.
+At its Western End it connects to the Emerald Necklace Greenway and at its Eastern End you can connect to the Northern End of the Southwest Corridor Greenway.

-Starting from Arlington Street, Public Gardens & Boston Common; Commonwealth Ave has BIKE LANES running along both sides of the mall.
-The Mall is comprised of a wide path that travels through small parks with benches and lots of statues.
+Starting from Arlington Street, Public Gardens & Boston Common [Eastern End]; Commonwealth Ave has BIKE LANES running along both sides of the mall.
+The Commonwealth Ave Mall is comprised of a wide path that travels through small parks with benches and lots of statues.

 Note; No bikes allowed in Public Gardens & Boston Common.

-Note; If you head north on Arlington St you can access the Charles River Bikeway .
-When you reach Beacon St use the cross-walk to reach the Arthur Fieldler Footbridge over to the bikeway after 0.3 miles.
+Note; If you head North along a Separated BIKE LANE on Arlington St you can access the Charles River Bikeway .
+When you reach Beacon St use the cross-walk to reach the Arthur Fieldler Footbridge over to the Charles River Bike Path after 0.3 miles.

-Just before you reach Mass Ave after 0.9 miles the Mall Trail ends abruptly and you’ll have to detour around the tunnel, however, the BIKE LANE travels through the tunnel under Mass Ave.
+Just before you reach Mass Ave after 0.9 miles the Commonwealth Ave Mall ends abruptly and you’ll have to detour around the tunnel, however, the BIKE LANE travels through the tunnel under Mass Ave.

-Note; Turn right on Mass Ave to reach the Harvard Bridge and a ramp that will bring you down to the Charles River Bikeway
+Note; To access the Charles River Bikeway turn right on Mass Ave and follow a BIKE LANE to the Harvard Bridge where a ramp brings you down to the Charles River Bike Path after 0.3 miles

-You reach Charlesgate West after 1.3 miles where you may access the Emerald Necklace Greenway. *[Part of Loop]*
+You reach Charlesgate West after 1.3 miles where you may access the Emerald Necklace Greenway by heading left, South. *[Part of Loop]*

-The BIKE LANE continues west along Commonwealth Ave, however the Mall quickly disappears past the Kenmore T-Station and is replaced with RR tracks running between Commonwealth Ave.
+The BIKE LANE continues West along Commonwealth Ave, however the Commonwealth Ave Mall quickly disappears past the Kenmore T-Station and is replaced with RR tracks running between Commonwealth Ave.
+When you come to the BU Bridge after 2.1 miles a Separated BIKE LANE continues.
 Come to Brighton Ave after 2.8 miles where the BIKE LANE ends.

 HH